rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-build.md

 Started: 9/18/2017 12:30:58 AM
    </pre>

-   You then wait while
+   We wait (with no countdown UI) while this appears:

    <pre>
 Downloading updates...
    </pre>

-   WARNING: If Windows Update is interrupted, Packer will start again with a new instance of VMware Fusion image.
+   WARNING: If Windows Update is interrupted, Packer will start again with a new instance of VMware Fusion image, and download again.

+   TODO: Contact them and see if we can avoid re-downloading.

 0. PROTIP: Keep your laptop plugged into a power source and a (preferrably fast) network.